dbeinhauer/mcs-source/working_log.md

 - the residual connections are not probably better
     - till now model without residual connections are better a little bit
 - CC over `0.7` is stable reachable

+# 25.10.2024
+- computation of loss changed - now computing loss across all layers at once
+    - also I was printing only last step loss -> because of that I cannot check whether the average loss is descending
+- training with small learning rate `8e-06` seem to be too small
+    - learning very slowly and probably will stop lower than `1e-05`
+- adding saving the best model and using it in the last evaluation